medavox/articles/Musicollab.md

 Load it all up in audacity (other audio editors are available: wavepad is good too), and sync up your new track to the others.
 If you can't sync up your new track, just nominate someone who can! ;) They still get to do something of their own if they want on their turn, though.

+# Aim of the Game

+To make everyone feel good and make cool music together.

+In order to play, you have to leave your ego at the door.
+This means you agree not to take criticism personally, and be open to others' ideas and modifications to your work.

 Remember - it doesn't have to be perfect.
 Plenty of famous songs have mistakes hidden in them.

+Don't complain about audio/microphone quality - except you can complain about clipping - everyone can help that.